ucb-bar/chipyard/docs/Generators/RocketChip.rst

 RocketChip
 ==========

-RocketChip is an SoC generator supported by SiFive.
-Chipyard uses RocketChip as the basis for producing a RISC-V SoC including Rocket, BOOM, and/or Hwacha.
+RocketChip is an SoC generator developed at Berkeley and now supported by SiFive.
+Chipyard uses RocketChip as the basis for producing a RISC-V SoC.

+RocketChip is distinct from Rocket, the in-order RISC-V CPU generator.
+RocketChip includes many parts of the SoC besides the CPU.
+Though RocketChip uses Rocket CPUs by default, it can also be configured to use the BOOM out-of-order core generator or some other custom CPU generator instead.

 A detailed diagram of a typical RocketChip system is shown below.